 What Is CBCT Imaging?

-Cone Beam Computed Tomography (CBCT) is an advanced dental imaging technology that provides highly detailed, three-dimensional views of your teeth, jaw, nerves, and surrounding structures.
+Cone Beam Computed Tomography (CBCT) is an advanced dental imaging technology that provides highly detailed, three-dimensional views of your teeth, jaw, nerves, bone, and surrounding structures.
 Unlike traditional dental X-rays, which capture flat, two-dimensional images, CBCT creates a full 3D representation of your oral anatomy.

 CBCT vs Traditional Dental X-Rays

-Traditional dental X-rays have been used for decades and still play an important role in routine care.
-However, they provide only flat, two-dimensional images, which can sometimes hide important details or distort spatial relationships between structures.
+Traditional dental X-rays have been used for decades and still play an important role in routine dental care.
+However, they provide flat, two-dimensional images, which can sometimes hide important details or distort spatial relationships between structures.

 What to Expect During a CBCT Scan